 #1 Eat a Healthy Breakfast

 Before you can leave for a run, make sure that you have eaten a healthy meal for breakfast.
 Also, you should eat some minutes before you can start running.
 This helps to ensure that metabolism has already started before the actual run kicks.
 Eating helps to keep your stomach full and therefore, comfortable for you to run.
+Check out advantages of going vegan as a runner.

 #2 Correct Wearing